trevordevore/levure/README.md

 ## components

-There are two different ways to load components.
+There are three ways to load components.
 The first way is to specify a folder containing folders of components.
-The second is to target a specific stack file within the component folder.
+The second is to target a specific folder containing the component.
+The third is to target a specific stack file within the component folder.

 ### Example 1